 I took LSD.
 How long should I wait to become pregnant?

 LSD breaks down differently in each person.
-How LSD breaks down and leaves the body is complicated and probably depends on the dose taken along with health and other characteristics of the person using the drug.
+How LSD leaves the body is complicated and probably depends on the dose taken along with health and other characteristics of the person using the drug.
 On average, it is thought that most of the LSD is gone from the blood stream in one or two days.

 Can use of LSD during pregnancy cause miscarriage?